Driver SOS (UK)

 If you have any questions, please feel free to leave a comment below and we'll try to help you.

 You will not fail for stalling the car once but if you do this repeatedly, then it will be considered as a serious fault and you will fail.
 Remember that if you collect more than 3 minors within the same category (The Driving Test Report is divided into categories, eg Control category which tests your ability to use the clutch, gear, accelerator, footbrake, parking brake etc), you will not pass your test.
-If you want more information on this subject, please click on the following link and go to page 39:

 This is not and has never been true.